Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 Polling is a great tool that social media has made easy to use – and it’s hard to argue with the immediacy of the feedback.
-There are plenty of tools you can use to poll your followers – just pose your question and take notes on the results.
+You can use plenty of tools to poll your followers – pose your question and take notes on the results.

 There are some great tools you can use to poll your customers.

-- Poll: Poll has a nice feature set, which includes the ability to create an ad-supported poll for free.
-Some of the premium features allow the option to remove the ads on the app’s page, and also allows respondents to add comments.
+- Poll: Poll has a nice feature set, which includes creating an ad-supported poll for free.
+Some of the premium features allow the option to remove the ads on the app’s page and allow respondents to add comments.

-- Polldaddy: The creators of Polldaddy are also the creators of WordPress, which should speak to both the technical quality and data security.
-The app has impressive functionality, allowing users to create polls, surveys and quizzes easily shared through email, Facebook, and Twitter.
+- Polldaddy: The creators of Polldaddy are also the creators of WordPress, which should speak to technical quality and data security.
+The app has impressive functionality, allowing users to create polls, surveys, and quizzes easily shared through email, Facebook, and Twitter.

 - Cup.li: An app that’s both design comprehensive and user-friendly, Cup.li is specifically engineered for “deep marketing analysis.”
 It lets you select question format (one answer, some answers), target respondents by age, gender, and other factors, and sort respondents into groups.

 Product design processes can and do vary from one business to another.
 It’s important to make sure that your process is a good fit for your product and your company.